syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

     ![](Add-Custom-Report-Item-images/Custom-Report-Item-5.png)

     N> Refer the above assemblies from the below installed location.For Essential Studio: C:\Program Files (x86)\Syncfusion\Essential Studio{{ site.releaseversion }}\Assemblies

-3. Add the following assemblies.

-   * PresentationCore
-   * PresentationFramework
-   * System
-   * System.Core
-   * System.Data
-   * System.Drawing
-   * System.Windows.Forms
-   * System.Xaml
-   * System.Xml
-   * System.Xml.Linq
-   * WindowsBase
-   * Syncfusion.Shared.Wpf

-4. Add a new class file "BarcodeCRIDesigner" by inheriting the `CustomReportItemDesigner` class.
+3. Add a new class file "BarcodeCRIDesigner" by inheriting the `CustomReportItemDesigner` class.

 The following attributes must be set to BarcodeCRIDesigner class.